Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 2. What do you think our next steps should be?

-This open ended question increases customer engagement and ensures customer success.
+This open ended question increases customer engagement and ensures customer success.Â

-For example, a sales rep for a CRM software might ask a customer what they think the next steps should be to onboard the tool within their organization.
+A sales rep for a CRM software might ask a customer what they think the next steps should be to onboard the tool within their organization.

 This allows the sales rep to understand the customer’s needs and offer personalized assistance, ensuring customer satisfaction and customer retention.